-The Department of Biomedical Informatics at Vanderbilt University offers a two-year Master of Science (Applied Clinical Informatics) degree program.
+The Department of Biomedical Informatics at Vanderbilt University offers a two-year M.S. in applied clinical informatics.
 At many institutions, the role of clinical informatics leaders (known as clinical informaticians) has evolved from introducing electronic health records and practice transformation techniques to the effective evaluation and improvement of patient outcomes.
-Increasingly, local improvements must be integrated into accountable-care organizations, clinically integrated networks, and other interorganization collaborations that emphasize both quality improvement and cost reduction.
+Increasingly, local improvements must be integrated into accountable-care organizations, clinically integrated networks, and other inter-organization collaborations that emphasize both quality improvement and cost reduction.
 These factors create a profound need for trained informatics professionals from a variety of clinical and nonclinical disciplines who share a deep theoretical and practical understanding of the care process, informatics concepts, and the changing social, organizational, and economic context in which health care is delivered.

-Vanderbilt's Master of Science (Applied Clinical Informatics) is designed to develop leaders who are prepared to advance the science and practice of clinical informatics.
+Vanderbilt's M.S.-A.C.I. is designed to develop leaders who are prepared to advance the science and practice of clinical informatics.
 The M.S.-A.C.I. program is designed for clinicians who desire rigorous, practical informatics training (e.g., board-certified and non-boarded physicians, nurses, pharmacists) and professionals from a wide range of disciplines (e.g., information technology, public health, health care policy, business management, research informatics) who contribute and collaborate to promote safe, efficient, and effective health care.